Luisenaja/newhaven-oled-dk51/README.md

 ## Setup/Installation

-* follow SDK/Toolchain installation steps section of https://gist.github.com/akinaru/a38315c5fe79ec5c8c6a9ed90b8df260
+* follow SDK/Toolchain Installation steps section of <a href="https://gist.github.com/akinaru/a38315c5fe79ec5c8c6a9ed90b8df260#installation-steps">this tutorial</a>

 * specify NRF51 SDK directory with :